AmperSam-git/baserom-template/README.md

     @insert_uberasm.bat
     - runs UberASM to insert its patches to your ROM.

-IMPORTANT: in @baserom_filename.cfg, change `MyBaseROM` to what you named your ROM file.
+IMPORTANT: in @baserom_filename.bat, change `MyBaseROM` to what you named your ROM file.
 Don't enter the file extension, because the scripts will set it for you.

 If all is setup correctly you can run these scripts on-demand to quickly apply new assets to your ROM or perform a quick backup.